 Ostensibly, the SodaStream boycott is being conducted on behalf of the Palestinian community and cause.
 The assumption is that short-term pain (i.e., probable unemployment) for the factory’s 500 Palestinian employees is the price of long-term gain (i.e., a Palestinian state) for the community.

-Politics aside, this strikes me as extremely tenuous as an application of the stakeholder theory.
-Even those sympathetic to the boycott acknowledge that shutting SodaStream’s West Bank factory would bring hardship to a lot of Palestinian families who depend on those jobs.
-I would add that that sacrifice is very obviously not worth it to those stakeholders if the boycott does not succeed (and most don’t).
-There’s a literature on boycott strategy, but again, let’s get back to those stakeholder employees.
-How would we assess the boycott from a stakeholder perspective?
+Politics aside, the SodaStream boycott assumes a hierarchy of stakeholder interests that seems extremely tenuous.
+Even those sympathetic to the boycott—and this is probably obvious by now, but I am not—acknowledge that shutting SodaStream’s West Bank factory would bring hardship to a lot of Palestinian families who depend on those jobs.
+I would add that that sacrifice is a really bad deal for those stakeholders if the boycott does not succeed (and most don’t).
+Regardless, the question of the normative justness or wisdom of the boycott is beside the point—what about those stakeholder employees?
+They're not trying to live their politics; they want to work.
+What value do we place on their interests versus those of boycott advocates?
+In other words, how do we assess the boycott from a stakeholder perspective?

-A few issues, moving from specific to general:
+A few concerns I have with the SodaStream boycott from a stakeholder standpoint, moving from specific to general:

 - The Palestinian SodaStream employees almost certainly share the same political aspirations as their community (e.g., statehood).
+Yet they're rejecting the boycott by working for SodaStream.
 Shouldn’t stakeholder-employees get a voice in whether they are forced to sacrifice their jobs in service of community goals?

 - SodaStream is headquartered in Israel.
 Does the boycott only apply to Israeli firms?
 If so, could SodaStream continue to operate in the West Bank if it sold itself to a foreign company?
-Stakeholder theory tends to favor observance of international law and fairness norms.
-Under what circumstances is discriminating per se on the basis of employer nationality okay?
+Stakeholder theory self-consciously promotes the observance of international law and fairness norms.
+Under what circumstances is per se discrimination on the basis of employer nationality okay?

-- More broadly, what is the limiting principle behind privileging community interests over the interests of a defined group of stakeholders, like employees?
+- More broadly, what is the limiting principle behind privileging somewhat amorphous community interests over the clear and important interests of a defined group of stakeholders, like employees?
 Aren’t the sum total of global interests affecting a firm (e.g., preventing climate change) always going to be more powerful than narrow stakeholder interests (e.g., jobs on oil rigs)?

 This week, CVS/Caremark announced that it will slowly stop selling tobacco products at its 7600 U.S. stores.
 Why?
 The company states that "is simply the right thing to do."
 This may correct, particularly for a pharmacy-centric chain that it part pharmacy benefits manager (the Caremark part).
 It does seem weird, when you think about it, to be able to buy dangerous health products the same place you get a flu shot.
 One doesn't imagine that many mini-health clinics sell tobacco products, and that is what both CVS and Caremark are trying to brand themselves as.
 Therefore, as a CSR skeptic, I'm thinking that it might also be a profitable thing to do.